JoshuaLennox/CybersecWeek13HW/README.md

 ![alt text](https://github.com/JoshuaLennox/CybersecWeek13HW/blob/main/Images/Network_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml and config files may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+Ansible/ansible.cfg

 This document contains the following details:
 - Description of the Topology